2DGD-F0TH/2DGD_F0TH/chapters/015_Tips_Tricks.md

 ### Coyote Time

-Coyote time is a technique used to allow a player to jump a few frames after they fall off a platform, allowing for a more fluid gameplay.
+Coyote time (also known as "edge tolerance") is a technique used to allow a player to jump a few frames after they fall off a platform, allowing for a more fluid gameplay.

 ![Example of how coyote time would work](./images/tips_tricks/coyote_time.png){width=60%}